Can add up to four frames to try on at home

 Reading Prescriptions, and Glasses

-Have you ever looked at your glasses prescription, and been kind of confused about what you’re looking at?
+Have you ever looked at your glasses prescription, and been kinda confused about what you’re looking at?
 After you’re hired the training begins, and we will teach you all you need to know to be an Eyewear Addiction Specialist.
 And during training, we encourage you to ask questions!
 Even as a customer if you want to know what your prescription means, feel free to ask, and we will explain it to you!
-There are three parts of a glasses prescription, The sphere, cylinder, and axis, the sphere is a positive (far-sighted) or negative (near-sighted) number depending on your prescription, the cylinder is always a negative number, and is how strong an astigmatism (irregular curve of the eye) is, and the axis is the point in the eye where your astigmatism occurs.
+There are three parts of a glasses prescription, The sphere, cylinder, and axis, the sphere is a positive (far-sighted) or negative (near-sighted) number depending on your prescription, the cylinder is always a negative number, and is the severeness of astigmatism (irregular curve of the eye), and the axis is the point in the eye where your astigmatism occurs.
 Astigmatism is very common, and many people who wear glasses have astigmatism.
 There is so much more to prescription, which is why we teach all of our new employees the ins and outs of glasses prescriptions.

 Knowing about all of the things we sell, and being able to apply that knowledge to a customer's particular situation is very important.
 There are a few different materials used for glasses lenses, the most common being polycarbonate, however if someone has a higher prescription, you would give them Hi-Index lenses, because it’s thinner than polycarbonate.
 The same goes for if the prescription is particularly small, you could use Trivex, which is a more durable, but thicker lens material.
 Having this knowledge, and applying it accordingly is a large part of this job.
 Knowing what frame you have in-store is also crucial, because sometimes people come in, and they know exactly what they want, and show you a photo, or describe it to you, chances are we have what they’re looking for, or the access to order it in!